 1000 m1 km1 km1000 m\frac{1000 \text{ m}}{1 \text{ km}} \qquad \frac{1 \text{ km}}{1000 \text{ m}}

-Both fractions equal 11, so multiplying by either one does not change the actual quantity.
+Both equal 11, so multiplying by either one does not change the actual quantity.
 It only changes how the quantity is written.

 km÷km=1\text{km} \div \text{km} = 1

-Worked example: convert 9090 km/h to m/s
+Worked Example: Convert 9090 km/h To m/s

 90kmh90 \frac{\text{km}}{\text{h}}